 An electronic system operating solely at the voting station(s) at the site of the annual Conference instead of ballot sheets and ballot boxes, will be admissible.

-Any Full Member not present may appoint one other Full Member or the Chairperson of the Managing Board to vote by proxy on its behalf by completing and signing the online Proxy Designation Form not less than seven days prior to the WYSE Travel Confederation Annual General Meeting.
+Any voting Member not present may appoint one other voting Member or the Chairperson of the Managing Board to vote by proxy on its behalf by completing and signing the online Proxy Designation Form not less than seven days prior to the WYSE Travel Confederation Annual General Meeting.
 Proxy forms completed late will not be valid.

-No Full Member appointed Proxy for another Full Member will hold more than one Proxy save for the Chairperson of the Management Board who can hold more than one.
+No voting Member appointed Proxy for another voting Member will hold more than one Proxy save for the Chairperson of the Management Board who can hold more than one.

 The Director General will control the validity of each Proxy Designation Form received and post up the list of all eligible Proxies and the name of the Full Member on whose behalf the Proxy is authorised to vote.

 The Director General will install one or more voting stations.